Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Added simple anti-stuck script (some maps have bad spawns and sometimes players could spawn inside each other)
     * Changed all SteamID() calls to SteamID64(), as recommended by GMod wiki
     * Fixed bots always joining as zombies after one of them was killed
-    * Fixed last human warning failing on new player
+    * Fixed last human warning sometimes failing on news players
     * Fixed initial zombie animations being incorrecty set sometimes

 Changes from v1.11 Fix 4 -> v1.11 Fix 5